openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}

-This profile supports two ways to represent and resolve the key required to validate the Issuer signature of an SD-JWT VC, the web PKI-based key resolution and the x.509 certificates.
+This profile mandates the support for X.509 certificate-based key resolution to validate the issuer signature of an SD-JWT VC.
+This MUST be supported by all entities (Issuer, Wallet, Verifier).
+The SD-JWT VC MUST contain the credential issuer's certificate along with a trust chain in the `x5c` JOSE header parameter as described in section 3.5 of [@!I-D.ietf-oauth-sd-jwt-vc].

-* Web-based key resolution: The key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the SD-JWT VC Issuer's metadata as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
-The JOSE header `kid` MUST be used to identify the respective key.
-* x.509 certificates: the SD-JWT VC contains the Issuer's certificate along with a trust chain in the `x5c` JOSE header.
-In this case, the `iss` value MUST be an URL with a FQDN matching a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate.

-Note: The Issuer MAY decide to support both options.
-In which case, it is at the discretion of the Wallet and the Verifier which key to use for the Issuer signature validation.

 ### Cryptographic Holder Binding between VC and VP